robric/wiki-contrail-controller/Roles-Daemons-Ports.md

   * 8082 - public port (accessible with credentials in auth mode)
   * 8095 - debug port (accessible only on localhost in auth mode)
   * 8084 - Introspect port
+8082 is a haproxy frontend port.
+The corresponding backend port is 9100

 #### IFMAP server